 What is Formatting?

-When we're talking about formatting, we mean the book’s interior layout—otherwise called book layout.
+When I'm talking about formatting, I mean the book’s interior layout—otherwise called book layout.
 This encompasses everything from chapter heading styles and paragraph indents to font type and general book design.
 It can also encompass how to format charts, graphs, and pictures.

 We generally talk about two types of formatting: print and ebook.
 Formatting a print book has different requirements than formatting an ebook.
 Fortunately, formatting services do both.